-You might need more than one type of medication or a higher dose of your regular hormone replacement when you’re sick or dealing with excess stress, as illness and stress can affect your hormone levels.
+You might need more than one type of medication or a higher dose of your regular hormone replacement when you’re sick or dealing with excess stress or illness.
+Both can affect your hormone levels.
 You can’t outgrow CAH.
 People with classical CAH will require treatment for the rest of their lives.
 Nonclassical CAH patients could be symptomatic or non-symptomatic.
 Symptomatic children should start medication therapy at the first signs of precocoious puberty or bone age acceleration.
 Adult nonclassical CAH patients might not need treatment when they become adults, as their symptoms may be less noticeable with age.

-Girls between the ages of 2 and 6 months can have surgery (called feminizing genitoplasty) to correct the overly masculine appearance of the genitals.
+Girls between the ages of 2 to 6 months can have a surgery called feminizing genitoplasty in order to change the look and function of their genitals.
 This procedure might need to be repeated when they’re older.
-Women who have had this procedure are more prone to feeling pain during intercourse or experiencing a loss of clitoral sensation later in life (Crouch, et al,.
-2004).
+According to one study, women who had this procedure are more prone to feeling pain during intercourse or may experience a loss of clitoral sensation later in life.

 If you have classical CAH, it’s normal to have concerns about your physical appearance and how your condition affects your sex life.
 Pain and infertility are also common concerns.
-It’s normal to feel uncomfortable talking to your partner about these concerns.
 Your doctor may be able to refer you to a support group or counselor to help you cope with the condition.
-Having an unbiased listener or others with the same condition to relate to can help lessen the emotional issues related to CAH.
+Speaking to an unbiased listener or others with the same condition can help you relate and help lessen the emotional issues related to CAH.

-If you’re pregnant and any type of CAH runs in your family, you might want to go for genetic counseling.
+If you’re pregnant and CAH runs in your family, you may want to go in for genetic counseling.
 Your doctor can examine a small piece of your placenta during your first trimester to check for CAH.
 In your second trimester, your doctor can measure the hormone levels in your amniotic fluid to determine if your baby is at risk.
 When your baby is born, the hospital can test for classical CAH as part of your newborn’s routine screenings.